humdrum-tools/humdrum-documentation/tool/perform/index.md

 ### OPTIONS

-The **perform** command provides the following command-line options:
+The <span class="tool">perform</span> command provides the following command-line options:

 >   ---------- ----------------------------------------------------------------
 >   **-g**     suppress the echoing of global comments on the standard output